Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~
 *token-id* ``string`` *→* ``[module{token-policy-ng-v1}]``

 Return the policies associated with a token.
-The list of policies can be made more humain readable
+The list of policies can be made more human readable
 using the ``std-policy`` module

 .. code:: lisp